consulo/consulo-dev.github.io/docs/basics/indexing_and_psi_stubs/file_based_indexes.md

 ## Implementing a File-Based Index

 Each specific index implementation is a class extending `FileBasedIndexExtension`.
-A file-based index should be registered in the `consulo.fileBasedIndex` extension point.
+`FileBasedIndexExtension` is annotated with `@ExtensionAPI(ComponentScope.APPLICATION)`, so a file-based index is registered by annotating the implementation class with `@ExtensionImpl`.

 An implementation of a file-based index consists of the following main parts: